Skip to Main Content

 David Nightingale Bio Image | Much Law

-When disputes arise, clients turn to David to resolve their construction, mechanics lien, surety, and contract conflicts before litigation becomes necessary.
-When clients find themselves in litigation, David calls on his extensive experience prosecuting and defending construction and contract actions throughout the United States to defend or prosecute their claims, successfully litigating matters in state and federal courts as well as in arbitration and mediation proceedings.
-David’s clients range from billion-dollar construction companies to local restaurateurs, and his representative case history includes historic building preservation claims, public roadway disputes, mechanics liens, surety claims, and construction contract conflicts on private and public builds.
+On the disputes side, David helps his clients resolve construction, mechanics lien, surety, and contract conflicts before litigation becomes necessary.
+However, when litigation is unavoidable, David calls on his experience prosecuting and defending construction and contract actions throughout the United States.
+David has represented clients in state and federal courts, appellate disputes, and in arbitration and mediation proceedings related to claims on both private and public builds.

 Critically, David understands firsthand what the courts expect from his clients.
-Prior to joining Much, David spent two years as a professional law clerk for the Honorable Robert Quinn (Ret.) of the Chancery Division of the Circuit Court of Cook County, where he concentrated on mechanics liens, commercial mortgage foreclosure, construction law, and commercial disputes.
+Prior to joining Much, he spent two years as a professional law clerk for the Honorable Robert Quinn (Ret.) of the Chancery Division of the Circuit Court of Cook County, where he concentrated on mechanics liens, commercial mortgage foreclosure, construction law, and commercial disputes.

 Much More Than My Work